 COAS visits Army Service Corps Centre in Nowshera

-Chief of Army Staff (COAS) General Qamar Javed Bajwa on Thursday visited Army Service Corps Centre in Nowshera.
+ISLAMABAD – Chief of Army Staff (COAS) General Qamar Javed Bajwa Thursday visited Army Service Corps Centre in Nowshera.